 Whether a money market or a high-yield savings account is better depends on your goals and preferences.
 Both offer higher interest earnings than traditional savings accounts and have features that make them attractive to savers.

 Money market accounts blend a savings account with checking account features and offer a relatively high APY, although account minimums may be a barrier for some.
-High-yield savings accounts tend to offer comparable interest rates to money market accounts at lower minimum balances and fees.
+High-yield savings accounts tend to offer comparable interest rates to money market accounts but with lower minimum balances and fees.

 A money market account might fit someone looking to put a down payment for a home or car in a high-interest account while they shop around.
 If you need a place to put your emergency fund and have a smaller sum of cash, a high-yield savings account might work better for you.